-- "Web Application Security-Related Deployment Descriptors" in Securing Web Applications in Programming WebLogic Security - "Defining a Protected Web Resource" in Security in the WebLogic Workshop Help. - In wlw-config.xml, the web service exposure protocol should be set to HTTPS. - For information about configuring security options in wlw-config.xml, see "wlw-config.xml Configuration Files" in the WebLogic Workshop Help. - 2.
+- "Web Application Security-Related Deployment Descriptors" in Securing Web Applications in Programming WebLogic Security - "Defining a Protected Web Resource" in Security in the WebLogic Workshop Help. - 2.
 Repackage the EAR, and deploy it to the production WebLogic Integration domain using the WebLogic Server Administration Console.

-Warning: Redeploying an application from WebLogic Workshop causes a loss of security authorizations.
+WARNING: Redeploying an application from WebLogic Workshop causes a loss of security authorizations.
 Deploy the EAR file using the WebLogic Server Administration Console to preserve your security authorizations.

-For information about packaging and deploying EAR files, see "How Do I: Deploy WebLogic Workshop Web Services to a Production Server" in the WebLogic Workshop Help.
+For information about packaging and deploying EAR files, see "Deploying, Running, and Debugging Applications" in the BEA Workshop Product Family.